RateMyHDH/Dining-Hall-CAPES/README.md

        * Each dining hall is followed by a list of their respective vendors, which acts as a button into a comment section
     * Profile Fragment (stretch)
         * User can change profile picture and bio
+        * User can change theme, username, password
         * User can logout
-    * Settings Fragment
-        * User can change theme, password, username, profile picture
-* Detail
+* Detail (might be refactored into separate activities)
+    * Posts Fragment
         * Upon clicking into individual dining halls, users can rate them individually, view posts
-* Creation
+    * Creation Fragment
         * Users can add posts into a dining hall vendor's thread

 ### 3. Navigation